Exam Accommodations

 You may be able to test with accommodations.

 If you have a documented disability, you may be able to receive an exam accommodation.
 There are a wide range of accommodations available, including extended time, large-print exams, a written copy of spoken test instructions, and permission to use a braille device, computer, or magnifying device.
+Accommodations are also available for digital AP Exams.
+Speak with your AP coordinator and SSD coordinator if you have questions.

 If you get accommodations at your school, you’re likely eligible.